ioos/ioos_qc/CONTRIBUTING.md

 # Contributors Guide

-Interested in helping out the IOOS QARTOD?
+Interested in helping out the ioos_qc?
 Have a few minutes to tackle an issue?
 Or improve the documentation?
-In this guide we will get you setup and integrated into contributing to IOOS QARTOD!
+In this guide we will get you setup and integrated into contributing to ioos_qc!

 ## Introduction

-First off, thank you for considering contributing to IOOS QARTOD!
+First off, thank you for considering contributing to ioos_qc!

-QARTOD is collection of utilities, scripts and tests to assist in automated quality assurance and quality control for oceanographic datasets and observing systems.
+ioos_qc is collection of utilities, scripts and tests to assist in automated quality assurance and quality control for oceanographic datasets and observing systems.
-It's people like you that make the QARTOD useful and successful.
+It's people like you that make the ioos_qc useful and successful.
-There are many ways to contribute, from writing tutorials or examples, improvements to the documentation, submitting bug reports and feature requests, or even writing code which can be incorporated into QARTOD for everyone to use.
+There are many ways to contribute, from writing tutorials or examples, improvements to the documentation, submitting bug reports and feature requests, or even writing code which can be incorporated into ioos_qc for everyone to use.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing these open source projects.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.